gitleaks/gitleaks/README.md

 gitleaks will ignore any old findings that are present in the baseline.
 A baseline can be any gitleaks report.
 To create a gitleaks report, run gitleaks with the `--report-path` parameter.

 ```
-gitleaks detect --report-path gitleaks-report.json # This will save the report in a file called gitleaks-report.json
+gitleaks git --report-path gitleaks-report.json # This will save the report in a file called gitleaks-report.json
 ```

 Once as baseline is created it can be applied when running the detect command again:

 ```
-gitleaks detect --baseline-path gitleaks-report.json --report-path findings.json
+gitleaks git --baseline-path gitleaks-report.json --report-path findings.json
 ```

 After running the detect command with the --baseline-path parameter, report output (findings.json) will only contain new issues.